MS-DOS and Windows command line print command

 |/u:ticks1||Maximum number of clock ticks PRINT is to wait for a printer to become available.
 Default=1 with a range of 1 to 255.|

-|/m:ticks2||Maximum number of clock ticks PRINT can take to print a character or printer.
+|/m:ticks2||Maximum number of clock ticks PRINT can take to print a character.
 Default=2 with a range of 1 to 255.|

 |/s:ticks3||Maximum number of clock ticks allocated for background printing.
-Default=8 with range of 1 to 255.|
+Default=8 with a range of 1 to 255.|

 |/q:qsize||Maximum number of files allowed in print queue.
-Default=10 with range of 1 to 255.|
+Default=10 with a range of 1 to 255.|

 |/t||Removes files from the print queue.|

-|drive:\path\ filename||Location and filename of file to be printed.|
+|drive:\path\ file name||Location and file name of the file to be printed.|

 |/c||Removes files from the print queue.|